-Other sort methods are great for zooming in and panning around your collection of imagery.
+Other sort methods can be used for zooming in and panning around your collection of imagery.
 For example, when you choose the Closest To Center method , you will be looking at the images closest to the center of your screen.
-As you zoom in to a feature that you're interested in, the selection updates itself, so you look at the imagery closest to the feature.
-The Seamline method is another option that is great for moving around your imagery.
+As you zoom in to a feature, the selection updates automatically, so you see the imagery closest to the feature.
+The Seamline method is another option that's used for moving around your imagery.
 When you put your collection of imagery together, there are a couple of options for identifying seamlines.
-They can be based on the footprints of the imagery or even the features within the imagery.
+They can be based on the footprints of the imagery or the features within the imagery.
 However it is set up, when you choose this option, it generates the seamlines, ranks your images based on the distance to those seamlines, and chooses the closet imagery.
 The result is a smooth transition from one image to the next.

-Use specific attributes via the By Attribute method to select imagery with minimal cloud cover or taken near a certain time.
-You can then use the Lock Raster method to display only the images that you want.
-These methods have the same effect as using the selection tools of the same name.
+Use specific attributes via the By Attribute method to select imagery with minimal cloud cover or that was taken near a certain time.
+You can then use the Lock Raster method to display only the images you select.
+These methods have the same effect as using the selection tools of the same names.

 If you have imagery over an area using multiple flight paths, you can use the Closest To Viewpoint method .
-These paths are stored in the metadata, and they allow you to view the imagery from a number of different angles, allowing you to see your imagery from all sides.
+These paths are stored in the metadata, and they allow you to view the imagery from a number of different angles, so you can see your imagery from all sides.

 Resolving overlapping pixels

 After you've determined the method for ordering that you need, you can fine-tune your results.
-Using the Resolve Overlap button , you will find a set of mosaic operators.
+Use the Resolve Overlap button to access a set of mosaic operators.
 The First operator ensures that the images at the top of the list will be drawn first.
-Its counterpart is Last, which looks at that same list and picks from the bottom.
-If you've asked for Closest To Nadir , it ranks all of the layers based on their viewing angle and returns the layer with a value closest to 0 degrees.
+Its counterpart is Last, which starts at the bottom of that same list.
+If you chose Closest To Nadir , it ranks all the layers based on their viewing angle and returns the layer with a value closest to 0 degrees.

 You can also work on the pixel level.
 There are different averaging and statistical approaches that you can take.
 The Minimum and Maximum operators take the lowest and highest valued pixel, respectively, of all the overlapping layers.
 Using this option means that you have no guarantee of looking at the pixels of just one image in the overlapping area but rather a combination of potential layers.